sanadu/Titanic-Data-Viz/README.md

 A data visualization exercise using titanic passenger survival dataset.

 Summary -
-in no more than 4 sentences,
-briefly introduce your data visualization and add any context that can help readers understand it
+The giant steam ship RMS Titanic, thought to be indestructible, sunk on her maiden voyage after colliding with an iceberg, killing 1502 out of 2224 passengers and crew.
+The survival rate was extremely low because there not enough life boats.
+The lessons learned from this tragic accident encouraged introduction of better safety standards for ships.
+The chart is based on the passenger log from the Titanic and shows how various characteristics such as age, sex and cabin class might predict a passenger's survival.

 Design -

 Chart Type:
-I chose the bar chart because it is the best tool to compare between two categories.
-From the data, I saw that gender and cabin class are the factors which affect the survival rate.
-Other factors such as age and presence of family did not seem as influential.
+I chose the bar chart because it is the best tool to compare between categorical data.
+From the data, I saw that gender and cabin class are the factors which affect the survival rate most.
+Other factors such as age and presence of family was interesting, but did not seem as influential.
 Grouping by gender and subgrouping by cabin class was chosen because the arrangement gave a clear trend line for survival rate.
 Showing survival count as a stacked bar graph allows the comparison between overall count and survived count in each category.

-I also wanted to limit the number of factors displayed in the chart for the sake of clarity.
-Even when controls were being operated on, the chart does not change much, avoiding any confusion to the viewer.
+I also wanted to limit the number of factors displayed in the chart for the sake of clarity and simplicity.
+Even when controls were being operated on, the chart does not change drastically, avoiding any confusion to the viewer.

 One of the feedbacks I got about the chart layout was that when there is only one bar displayed, I could unstack the bar or use a different style of visualization.
-I decided to unstack the graphics, but decided against changing the visualization too much (using a different style) to avoid confusion and instead added a label to draw the viewers eyes directly to one specific bar for survival rate.
+I decided to not unstack the bars because I felt that would change the chart too much and I might loose the audience.
+I decided against using a different style also for the same reason.
+Instead, to make the "survival rate" more pronounced, I added a label which would draw the viewers eyes directly to one specific rectangle for survived in the selected category.

 Visual Encodings: